adityabhattad2021/GSoC-2024/PROJECT_PROPOSAL.md

 Finally, I am committed to the long-term success of this project and will continue to maintain and promote it beyond the GSoC program to foster a thriving community around the Agora Blockchain DApp.

+# Schedule of Deliverables

+## Community Bonding Period (May 2 - May 28)

+- Further familiarize myself with the project's goals from the mentor’s perspective.
+- Get to know my mentor and establish regular communication.
+- Identify any potential roadblocks and devise solutions.

+### Week 1 (May 28 - June 4)

+- Discuss and finalize the project plan with the mentor.
+- Setup and configure the development environment.
+- Start implementing more voting algorithms.

+### Week 2 and Week 3 (June 5 - June 18)
+- Itegrate all the voting algorithms present in the codebase with the anonymous voting system.
+- Modify relavent the smart contracts to Implementing EIP 1167 .
+- Write comprehensive tests for the smart contracts to ensure their correctness and security.

+### Week 4 (June 19 - June 25)

+- Add the proposed election types (i.e. Quadratic Voting and Approval Voting) in the system.
+- Update the user interface and documentation to reflect the added election types.

+### Week 5 (June 25 - July 1)

+- Fix any bugs and Implement any backlogs (If present).
+- Prepare a documentation outlining the project made so far.
+- Submit the report for evaluation and discuss any feedback received from the mentors.

+### Week 6 July 2- July 8)

+- Implement the suggestions given by the mentor.
+- Prepare a documentation outlining the project made so far.
+- Submit the report for evaluation and discuss any feedback received from the mentors.

+### Week 7 (July 9 - July 15)

+- Abstract Blockchain Part from Election Administrator and Voter
+- Work on abstracting the blockchain part from the election administrator, making it easier for them to manage elections without worrying about the underlying blockchain technology.
+- Write unit tests.

+### Week 8 (July 16 - July 22)

+- Similarly, abstract the blockchain part from the voter, ensuring a native, anonymous, and secure user experience.
+- Write unit tests.

+### Week 9 (July 23 - July 29)

+- Plan the implementation of the Notification feature.
+- Starting working on the implementation.

+### Week 10 (July 30 - August 4)

+- Continue working on the notifications feature.
+- Test and refactor the implemented features regularly.

+### Week 11 (August 4 - August 10)

+- Fully implement election subscription feature, allowing users to receive notifications about upcoming elections and relevant updates.
+- Ensure that the subscription feature is secure, user-friendly, and respects user privacy.

+### Week 12 (August 11 - August 17)
+- Fix any bugs and make final refactors.
+- Add extensive documentation to the readme of the project.

+### Week 13 (August 17 - August 23)
+- Buffer week to makeup for delays (If any) in the initial plan.
+- Final GSoC 2024 Submission.

+### Thankyou.